Bubbelbad/Bubbelbad/README.md

-Hello!

-Right now I'm studying object-oriented programing in Gothenburg area @ NBI / Handelsakademin.
-I will be mainly focused on C#, java, SQL and agile project management.
+_**Constructive criticism of my code is welcome !**_

 - 🌳 Looking for internship in autumn 2024 around Gothenburg area
 - ⚡ Will be examinated and ready for work in spring 2025

-_**Constructive criticism of my code is welcome !**_

-After finishing my studies at Handelsakademin I'll be knowledgeable within: ⬇️
+After finishing my studies at NBI/Handelsakademin I'll be knowledgeable within: ⬇️

 - Programming language C#
 - Programming language JavaScript